Gulfport Community Update

 - Assembled & delivered new automated trash containers and replaced broken containers as requested.

-- Daily chloramines sampling at points of connection to water distribution system, (includes Saturday & Sunday).
+- Daily Chloramines sampling at the points of connection to water distribution system, (Includes Saturday & Sunday).

 - Daily inspection and read of Wholesale meters, (includes Saturday & Sunday).